Ke'Bryan Hayes Player Props: Pirates vs. Reds

 Ke'Bryan Hayes At The Plate

-- Hayes is hitting .224 with five doubles, a triple, a home run and seven walks.
+- Hayes is batting .213 with five doubles, a triple, a home run and seven walks.

-- Hayes will look to extend his seven-game hitting streak.
-He's batting .333 during his last games.

-- In five games this season, Hayes has picked up an RBI, with more than one RBI once.

-- He has scored in eight games this year (42.1%), including multiple runs in three games.
+- Hayes has driven in a run in five games this year (25.0%), including one multiple-RBI game.

+- In 40.0% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (15.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.